 - 11.1 The Executive Director of Finance & Resources is responsible for: - a.
 Maintaining an appropriate system of internal recharges which ensures that the full cost of each service is identified. - b.
 Processing all charges and recharges on a regular and timely basis. - c.
-Advising on the operation of internal trading accounts.
+Advising on the operation of internal trading accounts. - 11.2 Budget Managers are responsible for: - a.

-- a.
 Agreeing the basis of internal charges/recharges in advance of the financial year as part of the budget setting process. - b.
 Maintaining appropriate systems to calculate recharges or justify their apportionment. - c.
-Providing data to enable recharges to be processed on a regular and timely

-- basis and responding in the event of any disputed charges. - d.
+Providing data to enable recharges to be processed on a regular and timely basis and responding in the event of any disputed charges.

+d.
 Complying with guidance issued by the Executive Director of Finance & Resources in relation to the operation of trading accounts.